How To Distribute The Semantic Core Of The Website

 What is the semantic core of the website

-Creation of the semantic core is carried out with the help of various tools.
-Among the most popular are: Keyword Planner, Google AdWords, Related keywords Serpstat, Key Collector and others.
+The creation of the semantic core is carried out with the help of various tools.
+Among the most popular are: Keyword Planner, Google AdWords, Related keywords Serpstat, Key Collector, and others.

 The semantic core of the website consists of low-, medium- and high-frequency queries.
 Frequency is determined by the average number of monthly impressions in search engines.
 The numerical indicators of the frequency will be different depending on the website topic.